Cluster Setup & Management

 • Registering the cluster requires kubectl and helm installed.

-• The user registering the cluster must have the cluster-admin role privileges in order to install the NVIDIA Cluster Agent Operator (nvca-operator).
+• The user registering the cluster must have the cluster-admin role privileges to install the NVIDIA Cluster Agent Operator (nvca-operator).

 • The user registering the cluster must have the Cloud Functions Admin role within their NGC organization.